 Election of Directors

 Rudolph’s stockholders elect a Class of Directors each year at the annual stockholder meeting.
 Rudolph’s Certificate of Incorporation provides that the directors shall be divided into three classes, with the classes serving for staggered, three-year terms.
-Currently there are two directors in each of Class I and Class III and three directors in Class II.
-The Board will select nominees and recommend them for election by stockholders and fill any vacancies that may arise.
+Currently there are three directors in each of Class II and Class III and two directors in Class I. The Board will select nominees and recommend them for election by stockholders and fill any vacancies that may arise.
 As part of its selection process, the Board may consider recommendations from other sources in order to identify Director candidates with diverse backgrounds and experience that could enhance the quality of the Board, serve stockholders’ long-term interests and contribute to Rudolph’s overall corporate goals.
 The Nominating and Governance Committee is responsible for proposing candidates to the Board.
 Stockholders may also propose nominees for consideration by the Nominating and Governance Committee in accordance with the policy published on the Rudolph website (www.rudolphtech.com).

 In selecting nominees, the Board will assess factors such as character, judgment, independence, age, area of expertise, diversity of experience, length of service, and potential conflicts of interest.
-While Rudolph has not established specific minimum qualifications for Director candidates, Rudolph’s Nominating and Governance Committee believes that candidates and nominees must reflect a Board that is comprised of Directors who (i) to the extent possible, meet the independence requirements of the SEC and NASDAQ, (ii) are of the highest integrity, (iii) have qualifications that will increase the overall Board effectiveness (iv) represent the potential for a significant contribution to the Board and (v) meet other requirements as may be required by governing bodies which impact on Rudolph.
+While Rudolph has not established specific minimum qualifications for Director candidates, Rudolph’s Nominating and Governance Committee believes that candidates and nominees must reflect a Board that is comprised of Directors who (i) to the extent possible, meet the independence requirements of the SEC and NYSE, (ii) are of the highest integrity, (iii) have qualifications that will increase the overall Board effectiveness (iv) represent the potential for a significant contribution to the Board and (v) meet other requirements as may be required by governing bodies which impact on Rudolph.
 In addition to the foregoing, consideration will be given to the following characteristics: senior executive, customer background, accounting/finance/CPA background, industry background, legal background, academic credentials, female/minority, larger company experience and geography.

 The Board does not believe that a mandatory retirement age or arbitrary term limits on Directors’ service are beneficial, nor does it believe that Directors should expect to be re-nominated as a matter of course.
 The Board self-evaluation process (discussed below) is an important determinant of Board tenure.